Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Swimming Safety

 Water conditions and currents in Dubai can pose a significant risk to swimmers, necessitating a thorough understanding of swimming safety measures.
 The waters bordering the UAE are known for rip currents that can drag swimmers out to sea, even experienced ones.
 Being aware of red flags and riptides when spending time on the beach is important.
-Additionally, pollution in the water can make swimmers sick, making it advisable to stick to hotel pools.
+Additionally, water pollution can make swimmers sick, making it advisable to stick to hotel pools.

 Desert Safety